1964 San Diego Chargers season: Week 7: at Houston Oilers

 Three 2nd-quarter touchdowns in the span of 7:25 proved to be just enough to carry the Chargers past Houston.
 In the opening quarter, Allen's tackle stopped the Oilers on a 4th and 1, Travenio missed from 42 yards out, and rookie Oilers halfback Sid Blanks capped an 80-yard drive with a touchdown pass to Charley Hennigan.
 Hadl, who had a string of 13 consecutive completions in the first half, led a 72-yard drive and found Kocourek in the front of the end zone to tie the score.
 Following a Houston three-and-out, Alworth had receptions of 14 and 11 yards before scoring untouched on a 35-yard reverse.
 Houston responded by driving into Charger territory, but Faison hit George Blanda as he attempted to pass, and the ball fluttered straight to Hank Schmidt, whose 58-yard scoring return made it 20–7.
 Blanda responded with a touchdown pass to Hennigan, and after Lincoln had a field goal try blocked, Blanda made a kick of his own as time expired in the half.

 There were no points scored in a rain-soaked second half, though both teams had chances.
 In the 3rd quarter, Travenio missed a 21-yard kick and Warren intercepted Blanda's long pass in the end zone (his first career interception).
 Blanda missed a 26-yard field goal on the first play of the final quarter.
 Hadl was intercepted twice as the period wore on, the second of these on the Houston two yard line.
-The Oilers drove all the way to the Charger 14 inside the final two minutes, before a pair of penalties prompted Blanda to again attempt a game-tying field goal.
+The Oilers drove all the way to the Charger 14-yard line inside the final two minutes, before a pair of penalties prompted Blanda to again attempt a game-tying field goal.
 His kick from 27 yards out was wide right, and San Diego hung on for their third straight win.

 Alworth had 5 catches for 76 yards, to go with his first career rushing touchdown.
 Ernie Ladd was ejected from the game after tearing the helmet from a Houston lineman and striking him on the head with it.
 He was later fined $500 for the incident.